Home

 What to expect during construction

-Fourth Phase: In this final phase, traffic will be in the new configuration utilizing the roundabout for all traffic movements.
+Fourth Phase: In this final phase, traffic will be in the new configuration, utilizing the roundabout for all traffic movements.
 Drivers should expect intermittent lane closures while crews complete the remaining portions of the roundabout.
+The Fourth Phase is scheduled to begin by Winter 2026 and anticipated to be completed by Spring 2026.

 about roundabouts